 As an Amazon Associate we earn from qualifying purchases.

-We love eggnog and always pick up a quarter or half gallon of it for the holiday season.
+I love eggnog and always pick up a quarter or half gallon of it for the holiday season.
 But it can be pretty hard for just me and my fiancé to drink that much eggnog before it goes bad or the holiday season ends.
 One of my favorite ways to use up all that eggnog is with French toast.

 While not as ubiquitous as pancakes or waffles, French toast is perhaps the one with the greatest ceiling on enjoyment.
-In today’s recipe, we’ll be simplifying the process of making French toast as well as giving it a bit of a holiday spin by substituting most of the custard base for eggnog.
+In today’s recipe, I’ll be simplifying the process of making French toast as well as giving it a bit of a holiday spin by substituting most of the custard base for eggnog.

 What is Eggnog French Toast?